act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Passed Example 5

-This `span` element contains text content that is automatically **changed** multiple times without user intervention and the location of an [instrument][] to control the changes is clearly available.
+This `span` element contains text content that automatically changes multiple times without user intervention and the location of an [instrument][] to control the changes is clearly available.
+The rule is not applicable to the second `p` element because its child [text node][] is unchanged.

 ```html
 <body onload="startUpdates()">